chrisadkin-zz/StresSQL/README.md

 GO
 ```

-this procedure inserts rows representing execution stats for a test in the StresSQLStats table which it
+rows representing execution stats for a test are inserted into the StresSQLStats table, it
-assumes to be in the same database which it itself resides in,an description of the input parameters
+is assumed that this resides in the same database that the test is performed against.
+The input parameters
-this stored procedure takes is as follows:
+this stored procedure takes are as follows:

  Parameter          | Description                 | Mandatory (Y/N)   |
  ---------------------------- | ------------------------------------------- | -------------------- |